wyemicha/Exercise-01b-Hello-World/README.md

 # Exercise-01b-Hello-World
 Exercise for MSCH-C220, 25 January 2021

+A demonstration of this exercise is available here: [https://youtu.be/2lv3brM5Bcs](https://youtu.be/2lv3brM5Bcs)

 This exercise is an opportunity for you to create your (perhaps) first program in Python.
 A tradition in programming is for a person's first program in a language to print out "Hello, World!".
 We will be doing that, but with a little twist.

 First, Fork the repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01b-Hello-World.